 In addition to any other Conditions requiring you to report Withdrawals of enrolments, you must report the Withdrawals of learners to the Ministry of Social Development (StudyLink) within five working days of each Withdrawal.
-This is to enable Student Loans and Student Allowances to be cancelled as soon as possible.
+You must report the Withdrawal of learners to the Ministry of Social Development within five working days of each Withdrawal.
+This is to enable, if relevant, the cancellation of any Student Loans or Student Allowances as soon as possible.

-For the avoidance of doubt, completing the SDR under Condition 2 does not discharge your other obligations to report Withdrawals.
+For the avoidance of doubt, completing the SDR under Condition 2 does not discharge your other obligations to report Withdrawals to the Ministry of Social Development (StudyLink) (for Student Loan and Student Allowance recipients).

-4. Use of YG Fund Funding for eligible learners
+4. Use of YG Funding for eligible learners